-Should your appetite still not be sated, grab a (slightly less-than-budget-friendly) French meal at n.GRILL to continue your admiration of Seoul from above over dinner.
+Appetite still not satiated?
+Grab a French meal at n.GRILL to continue your admiration of Seoul from above over dinner.

 Want to get the most out of N Seoul Tower?
 Combine a visit with other top Seoul attractions on one of these recommended tours:

 - N Seoul Tower Observatory Ticket: Just interested in the views?
 Save time and money by getting your observation deck ticket before you arrive!

 - N Seoul Tower and Hanok Village Tour: Combine a visit to N Seoul Tower with the lesser-known Namsan Hanok Village or Namdaemun Market on this 3.5-hour combo tour.
 Includes entrance fees, hotel pick-up, and transportation.

 - Half-Day N Seoul Tour and Dongdaemun Shopping Tour: Start your day off with a view of Seoul at the “Love Locks” at the base of N Seoul Tower before heading out for some retail therapy around Dongdaemun and Myeongdong.

 Heading back down to Myeongdong Station, zoom a couple stations north to Dongdaemun.
 If the prices at the boutiques of Myeongdong left your wallet hiding in fear, you might just find what you’re looking for at Dongdaemun.